Dr. Daniel Charles

 Played by Oliver Platt

-Platt is a multiple Emmy, SAG and Golden Globe Award-nominated actor who has enjoyed success in film, television and stage.
-He will next be seen on the big screen in Angela Robinson's "Professor Marston and the Wonder Women," which was nominated for a Saturn Award.
-Other recent projects include Ido Fluk's "The Ticket," with Malin Akerman and Dan Stevens; Warren Beatty's "Rules Don't Apply" and in Farren Blackburn's "Shut In" opposite Naomi Watts; "Chef," opposite Jon Favreau and Dustin Hoffman; Michael Cuesta's "Kill the Messenger," opposite Jeremy Renner; and Noah Hawley's Golden Globe-winning television adaptation of "Fargo" for the FX Network.
+Platt is a multiple Emmy, SAG and Golden Globe Award-nominated actor who has enjoyed success in film and television and on stage.
+He was last seen on the big screen in Angela Robinson's "Professor Marston and the Wonder Women," which was nominated for a Saturn Award.
+Other recent projects include Ido Fluk's "The Ticket," with Malin Akerman and Dan Stevens; Warren Beatty's "Rules Don't Apply"; Farren Blackburn's "Shut In," opposite Naomi Watts; "Chef," opposite Jon Favreau and Dustin Hoffman; Michael Cuesta's "Kill the Messenger," opposite Jeremy Renner; and Noah Hawley's Golden Globe-winning television adaptation of "Fargo" for FX.

-A graduate from Tufts University, Platt immediately began working in regional theater, as well as Off-Broadway, in such productions as "The Tempest" and John Guare's "Moon Over Miami."
+A graduate of Tufts University, Platt immediately began working in regional theater, as well as off-Broadway, in such productions as "The Tempest" and John Guare's "Moon Over Miami."
 He also starred in the Lincoln Center production of "Ubu" and Jules Feiffer's "Elliot Loves," directed by Mike Nichols, and received rave reviews for his turn as Sir Toby Belch in "Twelfth Night.